simgooder/gohobo/site/blog/_posts/2016-06-08-travel-smarter-sharing-economy.markdown

 Twitter is always a great place for small bits of information, and if you follow the right people, you can gather a ton of intel.
 Follow [@SecretFlying](https://twitter.com/SecretFlying), [@AirFareWatchdog](https://twitter.com/airfarewatchdog), and [@GoHoboCo](https://twitter.com/goHoboCo) for a feed of daily flight deals, and crazy cheap error fares.

 The sharing economy has opened up so many doors for people who can't afford traditional travel.
 It provides accommodation, transportation, jobs, and opportunities to so many people, let's not let it go to waste.
+It allows us to **travel smart**.
 This time, the fate of the economy is in our hands, and we control where it goes and what it does.
 We determine the supply and demand.
 Let's not let this one get out of control like so many spoiled economies did before.
 Take part in the community, even if you are just taking advantage of what it has to give.